tonybony78/cse15l-lab-reports/wk-1-lab-report.md

 In this post, I will be demonstrating how to set up your CSE account, install Virtual Studio Code, remotely connect to CSE servers, and try some basic terminal commands, so that you have a successful course in 15L.

 ## Setting Up Your Account
-First, access this link [Link](https://sdacs.ucsd.edu/~icc/index.php) and input your UCSD username and Student ID to get to the next page.
+First, access this [link](https://sdacs.ucsd.edu/~icc/index.php) and input your UCSD username and Student ID to get to the next page.
 It should look like this.

 ![Image](https://cdn.discordapp.com/attachments/1064716019156930640/1064716040023584797/image.png)